grafana/grafana/docs/sources/developers/plugins/backend/_index.md

 Examples of use cases for implementing resources:

-- Implement a custom data source proxy in case certain authentication/authorization or other requirements that are not supported in Grafana's [built-in data proxy]({{< relref "../../http_api/data_source/#data-source-proxy-calls" >}}).
+- Implement a custom data source proxy to provide certain authentication, authorization, or other requirements that are not supported in Grafana's [built-in data proxy]({{< relref "../../http_api/data_source/#data-source-proxy-calls" >}}).
 - Return data or information in a format suitable for use within a data source query editor to provide auto-complete functionality.
 - Return static resources such as images or files.
 - Send a command to a device, such as a microcontroller or IoT device.